simrb/cms/readme.md

-Backup
+Migrating
 ============

-1 backup the dir archive/upload, such as

-	# cp -r archive/upload ~/upload_bak

-2 backup your db, such as
+1 backup your db, such as

-	# mysqldump --database cms_db > mydb_bak.sql
+	# mysqldump --database cms_db > archive/mydb_bak_201708.sql

+2 backup the dir, such as

+	# tar -cvf mydoc.tar mydoc/

+untar

+	# tar -xvf mydoc.tar